inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 Traffic conditioners must implement the :ned:`ITrafficConditioner` module interface.
 Traffic conditioners can be assembled from DiffServ components (see chapter :doc:`ch-diffserv`).
-There is no preassembled traffic conditioner in INET, but you can find some in the example simulations.
+INET does not provide any preassembled traffic conditioners, but some can be found in the example simulations.

 An example configuration with fictitious types: